bschlademann/DnD5e_alternative_encounter_builder/README.md

 currently there is no front-end and the results are simply logged in the console via npm run dev

+## credits
+The idea of estimating the difficulty this way is not mine but unfortunately I am unable to find the source in my notes or online.
+I'm sure it was a post on enworld.com.
+If you know who the original author of this system is, please contact me so I can credit them here.

 # to do:
 - build front-end